armandofox/armandofox.github.io/_pages/teaching.md

 equivalent experience, as characterized by its textbook [Engineering Software as a Service](http://saasbook.info).

+- [CS 194-244/CS 294-244](): STAR Assessments for Mastery Learning.
+Student teams will develop competency-specific, rich, interactive, randomizable assessments that address EECS curriculum, and learn to rigorously evaluate them using the methods of HCI and the learning sciences.

 - [CS 375](https://cs375.org): Teaching Techniques for CS.
 Pedagogy, classroom climate, DEIBJ, and in general being a successful student teacher.